 Registration closed Friday 20th April 2018.
 Check the page for dates associated with specific venues [May and June].

 Training/competition for speakers in the 12-14 age group.
 Topics based on Australian history.
 This is the NSW site.

-All details provided.
+‘The award aims to encourage and maintain the best use of clear effective spoken English’.
+All details on the site.
 Often run in each state by the Government Education Department.
-This is the Victorian site.

 - Public Speaking

 Calendar, competitions, resources, more.
 NSW Department of Education Arts Unit.
 Includes the Multicultural Perspectives Public Speaking Competition [government primary schools.

 Entries closed on 23 March 2018.], The Plain English Speaking Award

 Senior secondary students; all NSW schools; and the LJPSA [students aged 12-14 years, all schools, see above].

 Entries closed on 22 March 2018.
 Other details from the site.

 - Voice of Youth